Ancestral diet plans support your muscle cells, fat loss, and improved health – but which specific ancestral diet plan is right for you?

-All disease and accelerated aging are – essentially – created by inflammation in the body.
+All diseases and accelerated aging are – essentially – created by inflammation in the body.

-This means that, in order to remain healthy, the best ancestral diet for your body is the one that most effectively reduces inflammation.
+This means that to remain healthy, the best ancestral diet for your body is the one that most effectively reduces inflammation.

 The challenge with healthy eating is matching your daily grams of protein to your average level of physical activity.

 In truth, no one can tell us what the absolute perfect diet is, as it largely depends on our unique body chemistry:

 - some people have higher cholesterol, some lower

 - some people have higher blood pressure, some lower